Pmacdon15/free-qrcode/README.md

 ## Usage
 1. Enter a URL in the input field.
 2. Click the Generate QR Code button to generate a QR code.
+3. Optionally, upload a logo to be displayed in the center of the QR code.
-3. Click the Download QR Code button to download the QR code as a PNG file.
+4. Click the Download QR Code button to download the QR code as a PNG file.

 Project Structure
 ```bash